THE HPV VACCINE IS CANCER PREVENTION

 HPV is a type of virus that is spread from person to person through skin-to-skin contact.
 There are many different types (strains) of HPV virus that can infect people.
 HPV infections are very common and almost everyone will be infected by some form of HPV in their lifetime.

 Infection with certain strains of HPV can lead to cancer.
-Most HPV infections will go away--and many infections might not even result in noticeable symptoms.
+Most HPV infections will go away on their own, and many infections might not even result in noticeable symptoms.
 However, some HPV infections will last longer and can develop into cancer.
 The most common cancers caused by HPV include cancers of the cervix, vagina, and vulva in women, cancer of the penis in men, and cancers of the throat and the anus in men and women.

 The HPV vaccine is safe and very effective.
 It prevents against nine different types (strains) of HPV that are most commonly associated with HPV-related cancers.